Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-25 00:28:35
+Last Updated: 2025-07-26 00:27:17

-In The Depth Of Winter I Finally Learned That There Was In Me An Invincible Summer.
+Nothing In Life Is To Be Feared, It Is Only To Be Understood.
+Now Is The Time To Understand More, So That We May Fear Less.

-By Albert Camus
+By Marie Curie